Sam Pittman: Head coach

 The 2024 season featured new QB Taylen Green, a transfer from Boise State, and began with a 70–0 blowout of in-state school UA-Pine Bluff.
 But the following week Arkansas blew a lead at Oklahoma State and lost, 39–31 in overtime.
 The Razorbacks then won three of their next four games, to include a victory at Auburn and a huge home win over #4 Tennessee.
 After gaining a measure of revenge on Mississippi State in Starkville, Arkansas lost three of their last four, with the lone victory coming over Louisiana Tech which got the team to bowl eligibility with their sixth win.
 Arkansas finished the season with a 28–21 loss on a snowy day at #21 Missouri.
 Wide receiver Andrew Armstrong became only the fifth player in team history with over 1,000 yards receiving in a season (78-1140-1).
 Arkansas accepted an invitation to play the Texas Tech Red Raiders in the 2024 Liberty Bowl, making this the Razorbacks seventh appearance in the bowl, a game record.
 Both teams had several starters and backups forego playing in the bowl or enter the transfer portal, leaving the teams scrambling to fill starting roles.
 On December 27 in Memphis, Arkansas jumped out to an early lead, held off a Texas Tech rally, and won the schools fourth Liberty Bowl, 39–26.
 In an odd twist, both teams scored a safety in the game.
 Taylen Green was named the bowl game MVP, and Arkansas finished the season 7–6.

 Former Razorback QB KJ Jefferson only saw action in 5 games for UCF in 2024.
 After the season, secondary coach Deron Wilson left to take the DC job at Georgia State, and Pittman hired Seattle Seahawks defensive assistant coach Nick Perry as Wilson's replacement.
 Green elected to return to Arkansas for his senior season in 2025.

 In 2025, after easily winning their first two games over Alabama A&M and Arkansas State, the Razorbacks suffered two early-season losses at #13 Ole Miss and at Memphis.
 On September 28, 2025, the day after a 56–13 blowout home loss to #22 Notre Dame, Pittman was fired five games into his sixth season as head coach of Arkansas.
 Pittman compiled a 14–29 conference record, 32–34 overall record, and 3 bowl wins as head coach of the program.
 Offensive coordinator Bobby Petrino was named as the interim head coach at that time.
 Soon after, Petrino fired defensive coordinator Travis Williams, co-DC Marcus Woodson, and DL coach Deke Adams.
+Arkansas would not win another game, losing six times by 6 points or less, finishing 2-10.
+Memphis head coach Ryan Silverfield, whose team beat Pittman and Arkansas earlier in the season, was named as the new Razorback head coach on November 30.